lellid/LediBackup/README.md

 Hopefully, such programs are very seldom, and probably malicious, so the altered file should not be stored on the backup drive anyway!
 But if you are unsure about it, do not use this 'speed-up feature'!
 Instead, always do a full hash of the file content.

+#### Advantages of fast backup mode
+- If there was a previous backup, and only a few files have changed compared with that backup, the file is simply hardlinked to the previous backup file.
+No file open or copy operation is involved.
+This is fast, especially because the virus scanner will not have a look at the file, and thus cannot slow down the backup process.

+#### Disadvantages of fast backup mode
+- If a program will change the content of the file, but does keep the writing time the same, LediBackup will not recognize the changed content.
+Thus it will link to the previous backup file with the old content.
+Fortunately, programs that change the content without changing the write time are very seldom and probably malicious.
+- Because in most cases the file is not opened, the virus scanner will not have a look to that file.

 ## Dos and Don'ts